collocations.org

 The team paid a heavy price for its lack of preparation.

-place/put a price on sth
+place a price on sth, put a price on sth

-You can''t put a price on happiness.
+You can't put a price on happiness.

 Collocations for price - verb

-highly | attractively, competitively, economically, fairly, moderately, modestly, realistically, reasonably, sensibly
+affordably, attractively, competitively, economically, fairly, moderately, modestly, realistically, reasonably, sensibly

 a wide range of competitively priced office furniture